 - Cut another long piece of fabric, this time even longer for the pleats.
 I used three strips joined together totaling about 18ft in length and 4″ wide.

 - If you don’t have a super long strip of fabric, cut a few strips of 4″ wide and sew them together.
 Press the seams up then proceed to next step.

-- Fold the long strip in half and press really well with the iron on steam, until you get a sharp fold.
+- Fold the long strip in half, wrong side together, and press really well with the iron on steam, until you get a sharp fold.